actix/actix-website/content/docs/installation.md

 # Installing `actix-web`

-Thank's to Rust's `cargo` package manager you won't need to explicitly install `actix-web`.
+Thanks to Rust's `cargo` package manager you won't need to explicitly install `actix-web`.
 Just depend on it and you're ready to go.
 For the unlikely case that you want to use the development version of actix-web you can depend on the git repository directly.